 What is it?
 ResearchFish allows the UK research councils to gather evidence about how grant money is used and how it affects society.
 Research outputs can be added via Symplectic Elements throughout the year but must be checked and submitted to ResearchFish during February and March each year.

 What is it?
 A central point of information about research outputs, and the way to upload publications to the University Repository.
-Researchers should keep their profile up to date by uploading the Author’s Accepted Manuscript of any publication in order to aid with reporting for the REF, ResearchFish and the Department Publications Database.
+Researchers should keep their profile up to date by uploading the Author’s Accepted Manuscript of any publication.
 Symplectic Elements is also used to make research outputs Open Access and link them to funding.